myasas/ServianTC-DevOps/README.md

-## Infrastructure Creation and Configuration
+## Process and Instructions - Infrastructure Creation and Configuration

+* AWS "access key ID", "secret access key" for user with nessasary permissions
+* Prepare s3 bucket with neccessary permissions to act as Terraforms state bucket

 1. Simple command to see functionality of makefile
 ```shell